You can associate additional CIs or services to change requests through related lists

 Services option.
 This option populates the Impacted

-Services/CIs related list based on the affected CIs.
+Services/CIs related list based on the primary CI i.e. the CI that is mentioned

 The Impacted Services/CIs